-CARE designates Above Ground Environmental LLC as the agent to implement the selfexecuting CP.
+CARE designates Above Ground Environmental LLC as the agent to implement the selfexecuting Contingency Plan.
 Above Ground Environmental LLC (agent or AGE) has agreed to accept this role.
 Agent is a knowledgeable entity with connections to many of the recyclers and on most aspects of this Program.
-Thus, they are in strong position to coordinate and integrate continuity of on-going activities.
+Thus, they are in a strong position to coordinate and integrate continuity of on-going activities.
 Above Group Environmental LLC will be the sole agent responsible for continuing the Program and will work with all contractors currently in place for the execution of all on-going activities in support of the Program.
 For the additional program requirements, such as MEO, grants, etc., AGE will serve as the agent in managing those entities until such time as a new Plan is approved and/or a new CSO is appointed.
+The agent will have the authority to hire employees or consultants for on-going services to implement the Plan, which may include CARE employees.